joshco/wpadng/draft-joshco-wpadng.md

 Web Proxy Automatic Discovery Next Generation (WPADNG) defines a mechanism for Web Browsers, applications, or operating system services to discover nearby Web Proxy Severs.

 The Web Proxy Auto-Discovery (WPADNG) problem reduces to providing the web client a mechanism for discovering the URL of the Configuration File (CFILE).
 Once this Configuration File URL (CURL) is known, the client software already contains mechanisms for retrieving and interpreting the CFILE to enable access to the specified proxy cache servers.

-It is worth carefully noting that the goal of the wpadng process is to discover the correct CURL at which to retrieve the CFILE.
+The goal of the wpadng process is to discover the correct CURL at which to retrieve the CFILE.
 The client is *not* trying to directly discover the name of the proxy server.
-That would circumvent the additional capabilities provided by proxy Configuration Files (such as load balancing, request routing to an array of servers, automated fail-over to backup proxy server.
+That would circumvent the additional capabilities provided by proxy Configuration Files (such as load balancing, request routing to an array of servers, automated fail-over to backup proxy server.)

-It is worth noting that different clients requesting the CURL may receive completely different CFILEs in response.
+Different clients requesting the CURL may receive completely different CFILEs in response.
 The web server may send back different CFILES based on a number of criteria such as the "User-Agent" header, "Accept" headers, client IP address/subnet,